 Since 1979, the team at Duncan Seawall, Dock and Boat Lift, LLC has been working with the best products to construct the highest-quality docks for our Southwest Florida customers.
 We offer our customers a selection of material options to custom-design their dock within their budget.

 When you meet with us, you will learn about all the decking options you have and help in the selection of the pilings, substructure, and fasteners.
-Use our easy-to-print, 4-page Guide to Docks to begin planning your dock project.
+Click here to download our Complete Guide to Docks to begin planning your dock project.

 Whether you need help in minor dock maintenance or repairs to major dock construction or replacement, there is never a job too small or too big.
 We're here to help our Southwest Florida neighbors have the best experience in coasting living.
 It is always an honor to have the opportunity to show what we know and what we are ready to do for you.